 Anti-Dilution Adjustments.
-If the number of outstanding shares of the Company's Common Stock is increased by a stock dividend payable in shares of the Company's Common Stock, or by a split-up of shares of the Company's Common Stock or other similar event, then, on the effective date of such stock dividend, split-up or similar event, the number of shares of the Company's Common Stock issuable on exercise of each Warrant will be increased in proportion to such increase in the outstanding shares of the Company's Common Stock.
-A rights offering to holders of the Company's Common Stock entitling holders to purchase shares of the Company's Common Stock at a price less than the fair market value will be deemed a stock dividend of a number of shares of the Company's Common Stock equal to the product of (i) the number of shares of the Company's Common Stock actually sold in such rights offering (or issuable under any other equity securities sold in such rights offering that are convertible into or exercisable for the Company's Common Stock) multiplied by (ii) one (1) minus the quotient of (x) the price per share of the Company's Common Stock paid in such rights offering divided by (y) the fair market value.
-For these purposes (i) if the rights offering is for securities convertible into or exercisable for the Company's Common Stock, in determining the price payable for the Company's Common Stock, there will be taken into account any consideration received for such rights, as well as any additional amount payable upon exercise or conversion and (ii) fair market value means the volume weighted average price of the Company's Common Stock as reported during the ten (10) trading day period ending on the trading day prior to the first date on which the shares of the Company's Common Stock trade on the applicable exchange or in the applicable market, regular way, without the right to receive such rights.
+If the number of outstanding shares of the Company's Common Stock is increased by a stock dividend payable in shares of the Company's Common Stock or other similar event, then, on the effective date of such stock dividend, split-up or similar event, the number of shares of the Company's Common Stock issuable on exercise of each Warrant will be increased in proportion to such increase in the outstanding shares of the Company's Common Stock.
+A rights offering to holders of the Company's Common Stock entitling holders to purchase shares of the Company's Common Stock at a price less than the fair market value will be deemed a stock dividend of a number of shares of the Company's Common Stock equal to the product of (i) the number of shares of the Company's Common Stock actually sold in such rights offering (or issuable under any other equity securities sold in such rights offering that are convertible into or exercisable for the Company's Common Stock, in determining the price payable for the Company's Common Stock, there will be taken into account any consideration received for such rights, as well as any additional amount payable upon exercise or conversion and (ii) fair market value means the volume weighted average price of the Company's Common Stock as reported during the ten (10) trading day period ending on the trading day prior to the first date on which the shares of the Company's Common Stock trade on the applicable exchange or in the applicable market, regular way, without the right to receive such rights.